urschrei/polylabel_cmd/README.md

 - `Polygon`: The `FeatureCollection` contains `Point` `Feature`s
 - `MultiPolygon`: The `FeatureCollection` contains `MultiPoint` `Feature`s

-Output features retain the order of input features / geometries, and properties are mapped from input features to output features where they exist.
+Output features retain the order of input features / geometries, and properties are mapped from input features to output features where they exist, **with the exception of the `GeometryCollection` type**: its properties are discarded, because there's no way of mapping them onto its child geometries.

 ## Validity
 Input geometries are *not* validated.
 Results from invalid input geometries may be incorrect.